CWalks/MAC/SYNTAX.md

 ## Token

 #### Digits
-A digit will be from '0' to '9'
+A digit will be made up of number from '0' to '9'
+exmaple: 5, 52, 042

 #### Operators
 A operator will be either '+' or '*'